 « Systematic »:

-Providing telecommunication services or network, email retargeting, profiling and scoring for risk assessment purpose, location tracking; loyalty programs, behavioural advertsing etc.
+Providing telecommunication services or network, email retargeting, profiling and scoring for risk assessment purpose, location tracking; loyalty programs, behavioural advertising etc.

-For example, family business uses the services of a processor whose core activity is to provide website analytics services and assistance with targeted advertising and marketing.
+For example, a family business runs a website and resorts to the services of a third party providing website analytics services and targeted advertising and marketing assistance.